ik-labs/route-pilot/README.md

   ```

 Tip: `strategy.first_chunk_gate_ms` buffers initial output to avoid half-printed text during fallbacks.
 Fallback reasons include `stall`, `5xx`, `rate_limit`, etc.

+Validation:
+- Inputs to each sub-agent are validated against their `input_schema` (light JSON Schema subset).
+If invalid, the run fails fast with a clear error.
+- Outputs are validated against `output_schema` and warnings are printed to stderr on mismatch (non-fatal).

 ## How It Routes